Shadow of the Colossus: Remake

 Sony announced a remake of Shadow of the Colossus for the PlayStation 4 during their Electronic Entertainment Expo 2017 press conference.
 It was released on February 6, 2018.
 The remake is led by Bluepoint, who developed the earlier PlayStation 3 remaster.
 The developers remade all the game's assets from the ground up, but the game retains the same gameplay from the original title along with the introduction of a new control scheme.
 Ueda had since left Sony, but provided a list of recommended changes to Bluepoint for the remake; he stated that he does not believe many of them will be implemented, nor would they add any of the colossi that had been cut from the original game.

 Film adaptation

 In April 2009, it was reported that Sony Pictures would adapt Shadow of the Colossus into a film.
 Kevin Misher, producer of The Scorpion King, The Interpreter and the recent attempted remake of Dune, negotiated to produce.
 It was announced that Fumito Ueda would be involved in the film's production.
 On May 23, 2012, it was reported that Chronicle director Josh Trank would be directing the film adaptation.
 Seth Lochhead was due to write the film.
 In September 2014, Variety reported that Mama director Andrés Muschietti would direct the film after Trank dropped out due to scheduling conflicts with other projects.

+In January 2025, while chatting on Radio TU, Muschietti confirmed that the film was still in development, and that there was a script that he likes a lot.
+However, he acknowledged that there are difficulties securing his desired budget for the project.